 Statutes/Other Implemented: ORS 326.051

-581-021-0584 Oregon State Seal of Biliteracy
+581-021-0584 Oregon State Seals of Biliteracy and Multiliteracy

-(1) The Department of Education shall develop a process by which school districts shall submit to the Department information on each student who is a candidate for a State Seal of Biliteracy.
+(1) The Department of Education shall develop a process by which school districts shall submit to the Department all data required as proof for each student who is a candidate for a State Seal of Biliteracy or State Seal of Multiliteracy.

-(2) The Superintendent of Public Instruction shall award a State Seal of Biliteracy to a student who meets all of the following criteria:
+(2) The Deputy Superintendent of Public Instruction, or their representative, shall award a State Seal of Biliteracy to a student who meets all of the following criteria:

-(a) Completed all state and district graduation requirements;
+(a) Completed all state and district graduation requirements; and

-(b) Met the Essential Skills for reading and writing in English;

-(c) Demonstrated proficiency in one or more world languages other than English in reading, writing listening and speaking through:
+(b) Demonstrated proficiency in two or more world languages in reading, writing, listening and speaking through:

 (A) One or more examinations and passing scores for each that are identified by the Department of Education; or

 (B) Work sample, body of evidence or portfolio.

-(3) Notwithstanding subsection (2) of this rule, the Superintendent of Public Instruction shall award a State Seal of Biliteracy to student who was first enrolled in ninth grade in the 2017-18 or 2016-17 and meets all of the following criteria:
+(3) The Deputy Superintendent of Public Instruction, or their representative, shall award a State Seal of Multiliteracy to a student who meets all of the following criteria:

 (a) Completed all state and district graduation requirements; and

-(b) Demonstrated proficiency in one or more world languages other than English in reading, writing listening and speaking through:
+(b) Demonstrated proficiency in three or more world languages in reading, writing, listening and speaking through:

 (A) One or more examinations and passing scores for each that are identified by the Department of Education; or

 (B) Work sample, body of evidence or portfolio.

+(4) The Oregon Seal of Biliteracy is available to students who received a diploma, or will receive a diploma, in 2015-16 and future years.

+(5) The Oregon Seal of Multiliteracy is available to students who received a diploma, or will receive a diploma, in 2021-22 and future years.

 Statutory/Other Authority: ORS 326.051